 Metamorphoses Biscantor, Maurice Bourbon.

-It came with the Ligia order some days ago, and I was just curious what this to me unknown French singers would do with Desprez.
-Well it's a mixed blessing actually.
+Well this performance is a mixed blessing actually.
 The voices are good, but not exceptional.
 Very earthbound I have to say, and missing the spiritual depth this music needs.
+Of course moments of beauty are spattered around but not in a coherent manner.
 There is not much nuance or fine detailing in the singing, and the dynamics are sometimes badly chosen, but the choir balance is okay.
 Intimacy is missing, and the choir sounds bigger as it is due to the recording, that gives too much ambient info, and causing the sound to be fuzzy at times.
-Furtheron in the recording the sound is modified in a good sense, but that took them quite some time to hear this, which is a pity, and does not contribute to the success of the composition.
+Furtheron in the recording the sound is modified in a good sense, but that took them quite some time to hear this, which is a pity, and does not contribute to the success of the compositions.
 So overall this is a pleasant interpretation, but it will not replace or come near to existing recordings already on the market, it simply has not enough class, and is a bit matter of fact.
 And another example of not thinking outside the box, the French editors of the booklet did not find it necessary to give the text of the masses, but filled the booklet with silly and useless info.
 A so called interview with Josquin and the director of this ensemble, dear o dear, what a puberal exercise....The layout of the booklet is very tasteful, that's the other side of my criticism.

 A fine disc.
 This is my second rerun, and I stick to my first review, which was quite a positive one.
 First review of this disc. ...

 From the 206 titles available in the BIS sale, there were not many of interest for me.
 A lot of new composers, but their modernity was a tad...